vsbuffalo/vincebuffalo-website/content/blog/why-do-species-get-a-thin-slice-of-pi-revisiting-lewontins-paradox-of-variation.md

 <figure>
 <img src="/images/hubby_lewontin.png" width="460" class="img-responsive"/>
   <figcaption>
-    The gel electrophoresis of the esterase-5 gene in *Drosophila pseudoobscura*.
+    The gel electrophoresis of the esterase-5 gene in <em>Drosophila pseudoobscura</em>.
     Each bar is where a sample's protein ended up after being drawn through a thick gel with electrical current.
 The different bars represent different samples, and their varying positions reflect the different protein variants, which due to their different shapes and charges, move through the gel at different speeds.
   </figcaption>
 </figure>